The iconic luxury brand Bulgari, also known as BVLGARI within fashion circles, was again hit by armed robbers in Paris on Saturday afternoon.

-With hundreds of mega-stores, hotels, and resort destinations around the globe, nothing today resembles the brand’s humble beginnings.
+With hundreds of mega-stores, hotels, and resort destinations around the globe, nothing about Bulgari today resembles the brand’s humble beginnings.

 After all, not many would have imagined that the small jewelry shop a hard-working Greek silversmith named Sotirios Voulgaris founded in Rome back in 1884 would end up being one of the most recognized international brands worldwide.